bragewizard/master/paper/thesis.typ

 Furthermore, neural systems exhibit complex dynamics beyond simple feedforward processing.
-Evidence suggests that cortical networks may operate near a critical state, balanced at the 'edge of chaos,' a regime potentially optimal for information transmission, storage capacity, and computational power (Beggs & Plenz, 2003; Chialvo, 2010).
-Systems like the visual cortex demonstrate this complexity, where intricate patterns of spatio-temporal spiking activity underlie feature detection, object recognition, and dynamic processing (Hubel & Wiesel, 1962; Thorpe et al., 1996).
+Evidence suggests that cortical networks may operate near a critical state, balanced at the 'edge of chaos,' a regime potentially optimal for information transmission, storage capacity, and computational power.
+Systems like the visual cortex demonstrate this complexity, where intricate patterns of spatio-temporal spiking activity underlie feature detection, object recognition, and dynamic processing.
 These biologically observed principles—event-based communication, temporal coding, and complex network dynamics—motivate the exploration of Spiking Neural Networks (SNNs), which explicitly model individual spike events and their timing, offering a potentially more powerful and biologically plausible framework for computation than traditional MLPs.

-== THE PROBLEM WITH SPIKES: DISCONTINUITY
+== SPIKES DO NOT PLAY NICE WITH GRADIENTS

 While models like Spiking Neural Networks (SNNs) offer greater biological plausibility and potential advantages in processing temporal information and energy efficiency, their adoption faces